Treaty of Waitangi “principles” — only one text

 In my first article, I explained that the idea that the Treaty has principles first surfaced publicly in Labour’s manifesto for the 1972 general election.
 It subsequently gained legislative status by its inclusion in the Treaty of Waitangi Act 1975.

 The legislation indicates that the reason for giving the Waitangi Tribunal jurisdiction to make recommendations based on findings that actions were contrary to or inconsistent with the principles of the Treaty, rather than findings that actions which were a breach of the Treaty itself, was that the treaty has two texts, one in Māori and the other in English.
-As Richard J noted in the Court of Appeal’s “land” case [1987] 1 NZLR 641, 671,
+As Richardson J noted in the Court of Appeal’s “land” case [1987] 1 NZLR 641, 671,

 Here, too, there are various further special features.
 First, it is not a case of one agreed text.
 There were drafts and copies and there are some differences.
 What is much more important and of continuing significance, the Maori language text signed at Waitangi is not an exact translation of the original English language text approved by Hobson.
 The preamble to the Treaty of Waitangi Act notes that the text in English differs from the text in Maori and, under s 5(2) and for the purposes of the Act, the Waitangi Tribunal has exclusive authority to determine the meaning and effect of the Treaty "as embodied in the 2 texts" and to decide issues raised by the differences between them.